AnmolAD1997/project0/README.md

 Infromation

+http://13.58.145.99:3009/ to get the basic information about the API(Hosted on Amazon web server.)

 The project is about the superhero API which gives informations about the superhero  in the comics universe.
 The API hold the superhero data and deisplaysthe data in JSON format.

 Use policy